 One of Geronimo Inns' 'bloody good pubs', the Betjeman is of course named for the late Poet Laureate who helped save St Pancras station from demolition in the 1960s.
 Looking from the pub over the remarkable Eurostar terminus, it's incredible to think how close this glorious building came to being flattened.
 The least Sir John should expect is a pub in his honour.
 Now he's got one, as well as a much-loved statue out on the concourse.

 The interior of the pub is a brightly lit warren of small areas separated by paneling, with decorations include toy trains — too high up to have a cheeky play with, unfortunately — and French-themed art.

 The terrace area overlooking the platforms is heated and has its own bar, though it's not always staffed.
 There's also a front terrace, overlooking the forecourt of St Pancras, meaning the pub's capacity is much bigger than it would seem when sitting in one of the enclosed areas inside.
-The pub got a makeover in autumn 2014, realigning the bar and sprucing up the dining areas.

 We recall with fondness the time we were sat in the back room, chatting away with some scientists over in London for a conference, when two loud-mouthed Chelsea fans walked, in full colours and full of chanting.
 One of them then sat down at the piano and offered up a note-perfect Chopin recital.
 Betjeman would have loved the poetry of it all.

 Be careful in here — it's very easy to get lost in your surroundings and forget you're actually waiting for a train under the Channel.